-COVID-19 and border restrictions
+COVID-19 and cross-border management

 This page provides information and relevant links for people who need to cross the border, or residents of cross-border communities.

 Even where cross border travel is permitted, you should continue to practise physical distancing and good handwashing hygiene.
 If you have even the mildest symptoms, you should get tested and stay at home.

 The NSW Government has Public Health Orders in place related to travel into NSW.
 Please stay up to date with this information as rules can change quickly.

 - Before you travel, check for the latest border restrictions on the NSW Government website.

 - Get all the information about Hotel Quarantine for people entering NSW from overseas.